F3Nation-Community/qsignups/README.md

 * Upcoming Qs on home screen - add an Edit button to each
 * Site Q - have a way to store these in the table (even support for multiple Site Qs per AO?)

-Any other ideas you have would be greatly appreciated!
+Any other ideas you have are welcomed!
 Feel free to add an Issue with the tag 'enhancement'.